How to increase learner engagement: 5 steps you can take today

 2. Make learning's relevance obvious from the first click

-Vague promises about far-off growth or development rarely succeed in holding people’s attention.
+If your learners can clearly see why this learning is relevant to them, they'll engage.
+Vague promises about far-off growth rarely succeed.
 Clear signals about immediate, practical value do.

-You may think this only applies to shiny, fun learning campaigns or additional learning – but compliance is also a part of this strategy.
-When compliance content effectively explains its real-world impact, engagement naturally rises to meet it.
-If it’s disconnected from the realities of day-to-day work, it becomes nothing more than a box-ticking exercise – and you’ll see engagement fall as a result.
+This applies to compliance training as much as anything else.
+When compliance content effectively explains its real-world impact, engagement naturally rises.
+If it's disconnected from the realities of day-to-day work, it becomes nothing more than a box-ticking exercise.

 3. Design for momentum

-How can learning create a sense of movement?
-People don’t feel motivated to walk down a road if it’s a long, endless stretch disappearing over the horizon.
-They need to see the directions in front of them with quantifiable check-in points.
-Embed clear milestones into your learning, such as achievement badges, points, or certificates.
-Those mini dopamine-hits of achievement will motivate learners to continue and remove points of resistance from the entire process.
+People don't feel motivated to walk down a road if it's a long, endless stretch disappearing over the horizon.
+Embed clear milestones into your learning via gamification — achievement badges, points, or certificates.
+Those mini dopamine-hits of achievement will motivate learners to continue.
+People are more likely to return to learning that feels manageable through well-structured learning pathways.

 4. Reduce effort wherever possible

-- A slick, intuitive user interface that makes it immediately obvious which content is a priority and acts as a digital front door to work
+• A slick, intuitive interface via the Hub that acts as a digital front door to work

-- AI that is built in, not bolted on, and acts as a multi-purpose colleague: Content creator, administrator, coach.
-As a result, it anticipates your people’s needs – instead of reacting to them. #
+• AI that is built in, not bolted on, and acts as a multi-purpose colleague

 5. Build engagement through visibility